oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * **CSAF modifier**: A CSAF post-processor which takes a CSAF document as input and modifies the structure or values of properties.
 The output is a valid CSAF document.
 * **CSAF translator**: A CSAF post-processor which takes a CSAF document as input and translates values of properties into another language.
 The output is a valid CSAF document.
 * **CSAF consumer**: A program that reads and interprets a CSAF document.
-* **Viewer**: A CSAF consumer that reads a CSAF document, displays a list of the results it contains, and allows an end user to view each result in the context of the artifact in which it occurs.
+* **CSAF viewer**: A CSAF consumer that reads a CSAF document, displays a list of the results it contains, and allows an end user to view each result in the context of the artifact in which it occurs.

 ## 5.2 Conformance Clause 1: CSAF document